codingMustache/codingMustache/README.md

 ## Joke of the Day

-The best time on a clock is 6:30--hands down.
+Archaeology really is a career in ruins.

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+Which programming language shares its name with an island in Indonesia?
- 1. Clipper Chip
+ 1. Jakarta
- 2. Nautilus
+ 2. Python
- 3. Skipjack
+ 3. Java
- 4. Enigma Machine
+ 4. C

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  Java
 </details>